 You’ll thank yourself, especially if this is for an emergency visit like most of my admits have been.
-Sure, they can look up the past visits, but if you carry them with you, they have that information when it matters in a trauma situation, and they don’t have to wait and guess.
+Sure, they can look up the past visits, but if you carry them with you in an accordion file, they (and you) have that information when it matters in a trauma situation, and they don’t have to wait and guess.

 You might want to carry a piece of paper in your wallet that has your meds, diagnoses, your primary care physician, and your next of kin on it, just in case you’re un-or-barely conscious.

 A Notebook, a Magazine, a Pen, and a Book of Puzzles

 You’ll be spending an awful lot of waiting time.
 Hospitals have notoriously shitty channels to choose from on the television, and who wants to read the magazines that have been sitting there since Nixon was in office?
 Having a book to read is good too, but that adds more weight to your bag.
 If you can do audiobooks, I use Hoopla and Overdrive apps, and get free audiobooks from my library – which might be particularly helpful if you’re incapacitated and tired of staring at the TV.

 Trust me on this.
 Bring your own.
 Theirs are one-size doesn’t fit all, and they’re always ugly and uncomfortable.